Research and Education in Computational Science and Engineering: CSE Education and Workforce Development

-A third area of educational programs is that of continuing and professional education.
+{\bf Continuing and professional education.} A third area of educational programs is that of continuing and professional education.
 Opportunities exist for SIAM or other institutions to engage with industry to create and offer short courses, including those that target general CSE skills for the non-CSE specialist as well as those that target more advanced skills in timely opportunity areas (such as parallel and extreme-scale computing, CSE-oriented software engineering, and computing with massive data).
 Often one assumes that much of the workforce for industry in CSE will come at the postgraduate level; increasingly, however, industry needs people who have an understanding of CSE even at the undergraduate level in order to realize the full potential growth in a rapidly expanding technological workplace.
 Future managers and leaders in business and industry must be able to appreciate the skill requirements for the CSE professional and the benefits that accrue from CSE.
 Continuing education can play a role in fulfilling this need.
 The demand for training in CSE-related topics exists broadly among graduate students and researchers in academic institutions and national laboratories, as evidenced by the growing number of summer schools worldwide, as well as short courses aimed at the research community.
-For example, the Argonne Training Program for Extreme-Scale Computing~\cite{atpesc:website} covers key topics that CSE researchers must master in order to develop and use leading-edge applications on extreme-scale computers.
-The program targets early-career researchers to fill a gap in the training that most computational scientists receive and provides a more comprehensive program than do typical short courses.\footnote{Videos and slides of lectures are available via the ATPESC website \url{http://extremecomputingtraining.anl.gov}.} The recent creation of the SIAM Activity Group on Applied Mathematics Education represents another opportunity for collaboration to pursue some of these ideas in continuing and professional education.
+For example, the Argonne Training Program on Extreme-Scale Computing~\cite{atpesc:website} covers key topics that CSE researchers must master in order to develop and use leading-edge applications on extreme-scale computers.
+The program targets early-career researchers to fill a gap in the training that most computational scientists receive and provides a more comprehensive program than do typical short courses.\footnote{Videos and slides of lectures are available via the ATPESC website \url{http://extremecomputingtraining.anl.gov}.} Continuing education also has an important role to play in addressing the challenge of changing computer architectures---skills developed around optimizing algorithms for today's machines might become obsolete within the lifetime of a student's professional career.
+Lastly, we note that the recent creation of the SIAM Activity Group on Applied Mathematics Education represents another opportunity for collaboration to pursue some of these ideas in continuing and professional education.